django-auth-ldap/django-auth-ldap/docs/source/reference.rst

         The default implementation calls ``<model>.objects.get_or_create()``,
         using a case-insensitive query and creating new users with lowercase usernames.
-In Django 1.5, custom user models will be respected; in earlier versions, the model is always
-        :class:`django.contrib.auth.models.User`.
-Subclasses are welcome to
+The user model is obtained from :meth:`~django_auth_ldap.backend.LDAPBackend.get_user_model`.
+A subclass
-        associate LDAP users to Django users any way they like.
+        may override this to associate LDAP users to Django users any way it likes.

     .. method:: ldap_to_django_username(username)